17th Sunday of Ordinary Time Year A

 1 Kings 3:5, 7-12

 Under King David, the Israelite kingdom was at its height of peace and prosperity.
-Under his son Solomon it flourished but towards the end of Solomon’s reign it began a decline which would result in a divided kingdom at his death.
+It continued to flourish under his son Solomon, but towards the end of Solomon’s reign, it began a decline which would result in a divided kingdom at Solomon’s death.
 Chapters 1-2 narrate the death of David and the securing of the kingdom under Solomon.
-We could title chapter 3 “A promising beginning” but by chapter 11 we’ll see a tragic ending.
+Chapter 3 might be titled “A promising beginning,” but by chapter 11, we’ll see it has a tragic ending.

 “The wisdom of Solomon” is a phrase even people not familiar with the Bible will often know.

-Verses 1-4 are not in the lectionary but they talk about how Solomon cements his authority over the united kingdom and then he begins to establish strategic political alliances with neighboring kingdoms through diplomatic marriages.
+Verses 1-4 are not in the lectionary, but they talk about how Solomon cements his authority over the united kingdom and then begins to establish strategic political alliances with neighboring kingdoms through diplomatic marriages.
 This was a very common strategy in the ancient world.

 In verse 6 Solomon reminds God how great his father David was.
 And then verse 7, Solomon praises God for bringing him to the throne to succeed David even though Solomon is a “mere youth” “not knowing at all how to act.”
 Verse 8 talks about how God has set Solomon to rule over a huge kingdom.

 In verse 9 Solomon gets to his request.
 We always think about how selfless this sounds.
 In verse 11 God is going to complement Solomon for all the things he didn’t ask for.
-Here’s the thing though: in the wisdom thinking of that time, there was a very direct connection between having the type of wisdom that Solomon does ask for and peace and prosperity.
-So it’s true, Solomon doesn’t outright ask for “a long life, riches or the life of his enemies.”
+Here’s the thing, though: in the wisdom thinking of that time, there was a very direct connection between having the type of wisdom that Solomon does ask for and peace and prosperity.
+So it’s true, Solomon doesn’t outright ask for “a long life, riches, or the life of his enemies.”
 But there was expected to be a direct connection between those things and “a listening heart and the ability to distinguish between good and evil.”
-So this request is perhaps not as selfless as we may initially judge it to be!
+This request is perhaps not as selfless as we may initially judge it to be.

 God ultimately gives Solomon four divine grants: wisdom, riches, glory, and a long life.
 1 Kings 3:16-10:29 will demonstrate how all these were fulfilled